-Annandale, a residential suburb, is six km south-west of central Townsville and on the south bank of the Ross River.
+Annandale, a residential suburb, is 6 km south-west of central Townsville and on the south bank of the Ross River.
 It is a dormitory suburb for James Cook University, and the Lavarack Barracks which it adjoins.
 Annandale is also well positioned for access to central Townville with river-bridge crossings at its eastern and western extremities.
 The name was first used for a residential estate in 1974, and it is thought that the name had applied to Annandale Paddocks in the late nineteenth century.

 Housing is at the higher-priced end of the market, mainly low-set single and two storeys.
 The median weekly income per resident in 2001 was $578, $180 more than the median for all of Townsville.
+By the 2011 census the median weekly income had risen to $724, higher than the Queensland median of $587.

 Annandale's census populations have been: